ptrckc10/PhoneHub/README.md

 ---

-If the GitHub repo has seen new commits pushed to it, while you were working locally, I would advise using: git pull --rebase git push
+1. If the GitHub repo has seen new commits pushed to it, while you were working locally, I would advise using:
+2. git pull --rebase
+3. git push

-The full syntax is:
+4. The full syntax is:
-git pull --rebase origin main
+5. git pull --rebase origin main
+6. git push origin main

-git push origin main
+7. git push --set-upstream origin main
+8.
 ---

 1. git clone https://github.com/yourUsername/yourRepository.git